 Zoos are unique in this regard because in the Western world, they give a much deeper connection to conservation than any book, classroom or documentary ever can.
 They can provide a face to face experience with wildlife that shows a deep commitment to animal welfare and conservation.
 This influence can not only educate and highlight the plight of many species as well as the conservation efforts needed, but give people a reason to care about it too.

 In general terms, human beings require a connection to something to care about it.
 It isn’t enough to have a vague abstract concept of a thing in a distant land somewhere, and numerous studies from academic institutions as well as organisations such as the Association of Zoos and Aquariums or National Geographic among others have found time and again that zoos provide that natural connection.
 They argue that visitors to zoos gain a deeper understanding of and connection to nature and wildlife as a result of their visit, and reconsider their roles in conservation.
 In short, once visitors see animals in zoos personally, they gain a deeper connection to them and see themselves as part of the conservation solution.
+They see the animals and want to help.

 Often working alongside other academic institutions and wildlife organisations, zoos contribute heavily to numerous academic and scientific advancements in fields such as evolutionary ecology, evolutionary genetics, wildlife diseases, reproduction biology and reproduction management.